elevien/math50/README.md

       <li> final writeup (30%) </li>
     </ul>
   </ul>
-  Grades will be based on a combination of self-evaluation and my own assesment (more in this in class).
+  Grades will be based on a combination of self-evaluation and my own assesment (more on this in class).